mascarenhas/alien/doc/alien.md

 You have to pass a value even if the function does not use it, as you can see above.

+In most Lua implementations, "longlong" and "ulonglong" won't fit in a Lua number, so automatic conversion will sometimes fail.
+However, as long as you perform no computation on a long long, its value will be preserved, so you can receive it from C and pass it back to C without worrying.

 Another way to specify types is by passing a table to *func:types*.
 The array part of this table should have one item for each parameter, and you can also pass